pxg/pxg.github.io/_posts/2025-01-07-kindle-faff.markdown

 ## Conclusion

 That was some time of my life I'll not get back!
 I still like books.
 I still like Kindles.
 I now believe what ChatGPT tells me less.
 I believe what Amazon Customer Support tell me even less!
-Finally, I am thankful for the help of Reddit users, even if they have questionable opinions about Kiwis.
+Finally.
+I am thankful for the help of Reddit users, even when they have questionable opinions about Kiwis.

 Amazon could do a much better job explaining how to transfer books to Kindles via USB.
 Understandably, they are focused on people buying e-books from them in the Kindle Store and have little motivation to provide a good experience for USB transfer.
 However, they have chosen to continue to offer this functionality and could do a better job supporting it.